threefoldtech/0-initramfs/README.md

 # Dependencies
 Under Ubuntu 16.04, you will need this in order to compile everything:
  - `golang` (version 1.7)
- - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev git asciidoc xmlto libbison-dev flex libmnl-dev`
+ - `xz-utils pkg-config lbzip2 make curl libtool gettext m4 autoconf uuid-dev libncurses5-dev libreadline-dev bc e2fslibs-dev uuid-dev libattr1-dev zlib1g-dev libacl1-dev e2fslibs-dev libblkid-dev liblzo2-dev git asciidoc xmlto libbison-dev flex libmnl-dev libglib2.0-dev libfuse-dev libxml2-dev libdevmapper-dev libpciaccess-dev libnl-3-dev libnl-route-3-dev`

 These dependencies are of course valid for any other system but adapt you'll have to adapt it to suit yours.